RealOrangeOne/theorangeone.net/content/posts/traefik-basics/index.md

 So, what does a fully configured traefik setup look like?
 I'm glad you asked!

-First, you'll need to setup and install traefik, which can be done with a very simple docker-compose file, as shown above.
+First, you'll need to set up and install traefik, which can be done with a very simple docker-compose file, as shown above.
 Your default configuration will need to define at least one entrypoint.

 Once you already have traefik installed and setup, adding services is very simple:

-Step 1, pick an application, find a container, and write a minimal compose file:
+Step 1: pick an application, find a container, and write a minimal compose file:

 ```yml
 version: "2.3"